 Georgia Health Sciences University is a government contractor subject to Section 503 and 504 of the Rehabilitation Act of 1973, which requires government contractors to take affirmative action to employ and advance in employment qualified disabled individuals.
 Furthermore, Georgia Health Sciences University must be in compliance with the Americans with Disabilities Act (ADA).

 Entities Affected By This Policy

-All units of Georgia Health Sciences University are covered by this policy.
+All employees, applicants for employment, and students of Georgia Health Sciences University are covered by this policy.

 Who Should Read This Policy

 All employees of Georgia Health Sciences University should be aware of this policy.
 All employees who are involved with hiring other employees must be aware of and follow this policy.

 |Director AA/EEOOfficeAA/EEO||706-721-7782, CJ email@example.com,|

 A Guide to Disability Rights Laws, including Americans with Disabilities Act and Rehabilitation Act: http://www.usdoj.gov/crt/ada/cguide.htm

 These definitions apply to these terms as they are used in this policy:

 |Handicapped or disabled individual||Per Federal law, any person who has a physical or mental impairment that substantially limits one or more of such a person’s major life activities, has a record of such impairment, or is regarded as having such an impairment.|